 For nearly two decades, he has helped leaders develop themselves while retaining their humanity in the face of monumental change and challenge.
 He is primarily concerned with the quality of human experience and how to live a meaningful, engaged and effective life.

-He has designed and led leadership development programs for a wide variety of organizations, including Fortune 200 aerospace, Fortune 50 banking and finance, accounting, the arts and civic non-profits.
-Program impacts have lead to both positive professional, personal and financial outcomes.
+He works with healthy companies that aspire to greatness.
+He has designed and led leadership development programs for a wide variety of organizations, including Fortune 200 aerospace, Fortune 50 banking and finance, the arts and civic non-profits.
+Program impacts have led to both positive professional, personal and financial outcomes for participants.

 His work is informed by the experience of living day-to-day for 17 years with a potentially terminal illness.
 When faced with the need for life-saving surgery more than a dozen former students came forward as organ donors.

 Dr. Hunter received his Ph.D. from University of Chicago.
 He also holds degrees from Harvard University and Wittenberg University.